HL7/FHIRPath/spec/fluentpath.md

 The inverse of the equivalent operator.

 ### 6.2 Comparison
-* The comparison operators are defined for strings, numbers, datetimes, and times.
+* The comparison operators are defined for strings, integers, decimals, datetimes and times.
+* If one or both of the arguments is an empty collection, a comparison operator will return an empty collection.
-* unless there is only one item in each collection (left and right) of the same type, the comparisons return false
+* Unless there is only one item in each collection (left and right), the comparisons return false
+* Both arguments must be of the same type, and the evaluator will throw an error if the types differ.
+* When comparing integers and decimals, the integer will be converted to a decimal to make comparison possible.
-* string evaluation is strictly lexical, not based on any defined meaning of order
+* String evaluation is strictly lexical and is based on the Unicode value of the individual characters, not based on any defined meaning of order
-* If one or both of the arguments are an empty collection, the comparisons return an empty collection.

 #### \> (Greater Than)

 #### < (Less Than)